DiegoRuizGil/A-Star-Pathfinding-Unity/README.md

 # A* Pathfinding - Unity 2D

-This project presents a Unity implementation of the A* algorthim for pathfiding.
-Utilizing a grid composed of nodes, the algorthim calculates optimal paths from a start point to a designated goal.
+This project presents a Unity implementation of the A* algorithm for pathfinding.
+Utilizing a grid composed of nodes, the algorithm calculates optimal paths from a start point to a designated goal.

 The project also includes a custom grid generation tool allows users to define the grid area, considering obstacles or walls marked within unity's tilemap system.